Safety Signs for Futuristic Times

 BY CHRISTINE TORRES

-A growing list of businesses and industry leaders in the past few years have announced their participation in the robotic revolution.
-Autonomous mobile machines for warehouse work seem to be here to stay.
-Amazon, Adidas, and Best Buy are just a few companies who are using a mix of robotic technology and human employees in their warehouse facilities, serving as models of progressive efficiency.
+Businesses and industry leaders are increasingly participating in the robotic revolution.
+Cobots and other autonomous mobile machines for warehouse and manufacturing work seem to be here to stay.
+Amazon, Adidas, and Best Buy are just a few companies that are using a mix of robotic technology and human employees in their warehouse facilities, serving as models of progressive efficiency.
 When humans and technology work side by side, it is important to implement effective communication methods to direct both human and bot and help create a harmonious working relationship.

 Safety Sign Synergy

 As the modern warehouse realigns communication for efficiency, it also changes safety communication needs.
 Safety signs and labels are important methods of visual as well as digital communication.
 A large sign can prove helpful to warn a human employee that a certain isle or subzone is a robot’s workspace.
 This safety message can increase the employee’s mindfulness to stay out of its way.
 A larger warehouse robot, according to Amazon Robotics, can carry pallets and loads as heavy as 3,000 pounds; those robots often work swiftly in a small space.
 In Amazon’s warehouse, there are large caution signs on fencing that separates human employees from an area where robot transport units are in motion.
 Amazon uses more than 30,000 robots in their facilities, so the potential of injury to a human from a robot is there.
 Prevent human and/or robot worker injury by using labels and signs for a quick and easy way to communicate safety procedures and warnings with easy installation.